 Relay Business Checking Requirements

-You can open a business bank account with Relay through the Relay website.
+You can open a Relay business banking account through the provider’s website.
 Upon account opening, you will be asked to provide the following information:

 - Phone number